upsight/doctor/docs/_logic_functions.rst

 optional.
 For example in the `create_note` function below, `body` would be a required request parameter and `done` would be an optional request parameter.

+Any parameters that don't validate will raise a :class:`~doctor.flask.HTTP400Exception`.
+This exception will contain all validation errors and missing required properties.
+If there are more than one error, you can access them from the exception's :attr:`~doctor.flask.HTTP400Exception.errobj` attribute.

 To abstract out the HTTP layer in logic functions, doctor provides custom exceptions which will be converted to the correct HTTP Exception by the library.
 See the :ref:`error-classes` documentation for